Best Power BI Alternatives in 2026: 9 Tools Ranked by Use Case

 Can Power BI alternatives connect to the same data sources?

 Yes.
 Tableau, Qlik, and Looker have extensive connector libraries comparable to Power BI's.
 Metabase and Superset connect to 20+ databases.
-Anomaly AI connects to GA4, BigQuery, Snowflake, MySQL, and Google Sheets natively.
+Anomaly AI supports reporting workflows across GA4, ad account exports, Excel, Google Sheets, BigQuery, MySQL, and other database data.

 Which Power BI alternative is easiest to learn?